A Large-Scale Probing Analysis of Speaker-Specific Attributes in Self-Supervised Speech Representations: Related Work

 \subsection{Layer-wise analysis of speech SSL models}

-Recent research has provided extensive analyses of speech SSL models, employing a range of methodologies and focusing on different aspects of speech. \cite{pasad2021asru, pasad2023icassp} uses Canonical Correlation Analysis to map the layer-wise distribution of acoustic, phonetic, and word-level information, revealing how it is shaped by a model's pre-training objective. \cite{choi24b_interspeech} follows up and uses direct similarity metrics to show that speech SSL representations are more sensitive to phonetic similarity than semantic similarity.
+Recent research has provided extensive analyses of speech SSL models, employing a range of methodologies and focusing on different aspects of speech.
+Canonical correlation analysis was used in \cite{pasad2021asru, pasad2023icassp} to map the layer-wise distribution of acoustic, phonetic, and word-level information, revealing how it is shaped by a model's pre-training objective.
+A subsequent study \cite{choi24b_interspeech} used direct similarity metrics to show that speech SSL representations are more sensitive to phonetic similarity than semantic similarity.

-\cite{singla2022icdmw} comprehensively probes an extensive set of 46 features related to language delivery and structure, creating a detailed inventory of what is learnt in each layer. \cite{Ashihara} used probing tasks to compare the capabilities of general-purpose speech SSL models against specialised speaker SSL models, finding that the former retain more linguistic information while the latter are more capable of capturing speaker identity.
-Our study is distinct from the literature in its conceptual framework and analytical scope by employing a concisely grouped set of speaker-specific acoustic and prosodic attributes derived from phonetic literature and covering a wider range of model families and variants.
+Singla et al. \cite{singla2022icdmw} comprehensively probed an extensive set of 46 features related to language delivery and structure, creating a detailed inventory of what is learnt in each layer.
+Ashihara et al. \cite{Ashihara} used probing tasks to compare the capabilities of general-purpose speech SSL models against specialised speaker SSL models, finding that the former retain more linguistic information while the latter are more capable of capturing speaker identity.
+The present study is distinct from the literature in its conceptual framework and analytical scope by employing a concisely grouped set of speaker-specific acoustic and prosodic attributes derived from phonetic literature, and by covering a wider range of model families and variants.